cooke001/miniTheatreProject/movingEdd/movingEdd.md

 This is the project repository for the miniature moving head light as part of the [miniTheatreProject](https://github.com/cooke001/miniTheatreProject).

+It can also be found on thingiverse [here](https://www.thingiverse.com/thing:4511441).

 <img src="moverFull.jpeg" width="400" >

 The moving head light can pan and tilt +-90 degrees from home, and uses an adafruit pixel as a light source.